qmk/qmk_firmware/docs/feature_bootmagic.md

 ## Split Keyboards

 When handedness is predetermined via an option like `SPLIT_HAND_PIN`, you might need to configure a different key between halves.
-This To do so, add these entries to your `config.h` file:
+To do so, add these entries to your `config.h` file:

 ```c
 #define BOOTMAGIC_LITE_ROW_RIGHT 4